 - Impact on cultural heritage and traditional culture

-- Infringement on the rights of the local community
+- Infringement on the rights of local communities

 - Discrimination in recruitment and employment

-This assessment also analyzed management system controls, including the PDCA cycle and monitoring, as well as the ideal form of the INPEX Group Human Rights Policy.
+The assessment also analyzed the operational structure of our management system, including the PDCA cycle and monitoring, as well as the state of the INPEX Group Human Rights Policy.

 Human Rights Initiatives

-INPEX is committed to creating processes and systems to identify and address modern slavery risks in our operations and supply chain.
+We are committed to creating processes and systems to identify and address modern slavery risks in our operations and supply chain

 In FY2021, our Australian subsidiaries issued their first Modern Slavery Statement in compliance with the Australian Modern Slavery Act 2018.
-INPEX personnel have participated in a human rights working group with other resources industry members, helping to devise the questions for a self-assessment questionnaire that is designed to standardize the assessment of suppliers’ modern slavery risks.
+Our Australian-based employees have also participated in a human rights working group with other resources industry members, helping to devise the questions for a supplier self-assessment questionnaire designed to standardize the assessment of suppliers’ modern slavery risks.
 We have since integrated this assessment into our own supplier selection process.

 Human Rights Impact Assessments

-For the Abadi LNG Project in Indonesia, we examine and evaluate the human rights requirements of the IFC Performance Standards as part of our ongoing environmental and social impact assessments.
-Our efforts to date for addressing human rights in each process of those assessments are summarized as below:
+For the Abadi LNG Project in Indonesia, we have examined and assessed the human rights requirements of the IFC Performance Standards as part of environmental and social impact assessments currently being conducted.
+Our efforts to date for addressing human rights at each step in those assessments are summarized as follows: